ORSP Faculty Fellows

-Dr. Mary Canales, associate professor of nursing and the 2010-11 Fellow, promoted faculty fellowship opportunities such as Fulbright and researched involvement of underrepresented minority students in undergraduate research.
+Dr. Mary Canales, associate professor of nursing and the 2010-11 Fellow, analyzed and promoted faculty fellowship opportunities such as Fulbright, presented on qualitative research methodology, and researched involvement of underrepresented minority students in undergraduate research.

 Dr. David Jewett, professor of psychology and the 2009-10 Fellow, spearheaded efforts to develop a system that ensures students are trained in the responsible conduct of research.

 Dr. Jennifer Shaddock, professor of English, was the first ORSP Fellow in 2007-08, and she wrote a successful $1.7 million Department of Education Title III Strengthening Institutions Program grant that supported 5 years of institutional work to revamp the "General Education" system to an outcomes-based Liberal Education system.
 This grant also supported enhancements to advising.